Hurricane watch: Subtropical storm eyes Florida, Bahamas

 “We won’t really start to see any significant impacts from Nicole until really Tuesday night to Wednesday, so really it shouldn’t have a huge impact on voting operations tomorrow,” hurricane specialist Phillippe Papin told The Associated Press.

 “Unfortunately this is going to be a very large storm, with a very large wind field on the north side.
-This is going to cause quite substantial surf, potentially dangerous storm surge somewhere along the Florida east coast, and heavy rainfall and probably significant winds over a large area of the eastern Florida peninsula coast,” Papin added.
+This is going to cause quite substantial surf, potentially dangerous storm surge somewhere along the Florida east coast, and heavy rainfall and probably significant winds over a large area,” Papin added.

 Hurricane watches are in effect for the northwestern Bahamas and Florida’s Atlantic Coast from Hallandale Beach, north of Miami, to just north of Daytona Beach, as well as inland to Lake Okeechobee, the Miami-based National Hurricane Center said in its latest advisory.

-A Storm Surge Watch has been issued from Hallandale Beach to halfway up Georgia’s coast.
+A Storm Surge Watch has been issued from Broward County to halfway up Georgia’s coast.

-The hurricane center predicted a particularly wobbly forward movement for Nicole as it approaches Florida and then crosses into the northwest Gulf of Mexico.
-At 10 a.m.
-Monday, it had top winds of 45 mph (75 kmh) and was centered about 495 miles (795 kilometers) east of the northwestern Bahamas, the advisory said.
+The hurricane center predicted a particularly wobbly forward movement for Nicole as it approaches Florida before crossing into the northwest Gulf of Mexico.
+At 1 p.m.
+Monday, it had top winds of 45 mph (75 kmh) and was centered about 465 miles (750 kilometers) east of the northwestern Bahamas, the advisory said.

 “Do not focus on the exact track of Nicole since it is expected to be a large storm with hazards extending well to the north of the center, and outside of the cone, and affect much of the Florida peninsula and portions of the southeast U.S.,” the advisory said.

+“While this storm does not, at this time, appear that it will become much stronger, I urge all Floridians to be prepared and to listen to announcements from local emergency management officials,” DeSantis said in a statement.

+“While this storm does not, at this time, appear that it will become much stronger, I urge all Floridians to be prepared and to listen to announcements from local emergency management officials,”

-Large parts of Florida are still reeling from destructive Hurricane Ian, which slammed into the southwestern portion of the state in Sept.
+Large parts of the state have yet to recover from destructive Hurricane Ian, which slammed into southwestern Florida on Sept.
 28 as a strong Category 4 hurricane and dumped massive amounts of rain, causing flooding across central Florida.

-In central Florida and along Florida’s central Atlantic coast, nervous county managers warned residents that the tropical storm could bring more flooding and beach erosion only weeks after Hurricane Ian inundated the region with unprecedented levels of water.
+Along Florida’s central Atlantic coast, nervous county managers warned residents that the tropical storm could bring more flooding and beach erosion only weeks after Ian inundated the region with unprecedented levels of water.

 In Volusia County, home to Daytona Beach, county officials advised coastal residents to consider moving to a safer location as soon as possible.

-“Residents are urged to stay off the beach for at least a week due to the dangers presented by wind, high surf and damaged beach structures,” the advisory said.
+Volusia County is one of the few Florida counties where driving is permitted on beaches.
+Vehicles were being prohibited on the sand starting Tuesday until the storm passes.
+County officials said repairs to sea walls damaged by Ian would no longer be able to made after Monday because the tides will be too high.
+Building inspectors also were keeping their eyes on the structural integrity of about two dozen oceanfront homes already damaged by Ian and threatened by the new storm.

+“The potential for impacts is very significant in terms of erosion,” said Jessica Fentress, coastal division director for Volusia County.
+“They are calling for a swell event, on top of high tide on top of a wind situation.”

-In Seminole County, northeast of Orlando, officials on Monday opened sandbag distribution locations.
-Parts of Seminole County were still flooded weeks after Ian tore through.
+In Seminole County, northeast of Orlando, officials opened sandbag distribution locations on Monday.

+Just as waters had receded from hundreds of residents’ homes, Seminole County faced the prospect of getting 7 inches (17.8 cm) of rain in some areas from Danielle, said Alan Harris, Seminole County’s emergency manager.

+Officials also worried about the dangers from winds blowing large piles of debris still on the roads and in yards left over from Ian.

 A subtropical storm is a non-frontal low-pressure system that has characteristics of both tropical and extratropical cyclones.
 They tend to have a larger wind field, extending much farther from their centers.
 Forecasters said the storm could possibly transition into a tropical system as it continues to develop.